blues/app-accelerators/11-generator-activity-monitor/README.md

 To configure an activity pin as output, set the environment variable `switchX=1` to drive the pin high, or `switchX=0` to drive the pin low, replacing X with the monitor's instance number.
 As with input, the `active` property in monitoring events shows the current state of the pin.

-# Configuring Power Activity Alerts
+## Configuring Power Activity Alerts

-In addition to simply monitoring the activity level of a line, environment variables can be used to add additional behaviors that correlate the measured power with the expected line activity:
+In addition to simply monitoring the activity level of a line, you can use environment variables to add additional behaviors that correlate the measured power with the expected line activity:

 * `alert_power_activity_[1-4]`: Accepted values are `load` or `source`.
 When set to `load`, the corresponding line power is checked against the activity state of the corresponding pin.
 When the pin is low, line current and power are expected to be zero and voltage is expected to be within the over/under voltage configuration, since the load is continuously powered, but does not consume power when inactive.
 Setting the value to `supply` indicates the line is a source of power with the expectation that voltage, current and power are all zero when the pin is low, and within the configured ranges when the pin is on.

 These variables describe how long it takes for a generator to startup or shutdown, or for a load to reach steady state.
 Activity alerts are suppressed during the startup and shutdown period.

 * `power_activity_startup_secs_[1-4]`: the duration in seconds for how long it takes the power level to stabilize on becoming active.
 Alerts are suppressed for this period when a line goes from inactive to active.
-The default value is 0.
+The default value is `0`.

 * `power_activity_shutdown_secs_[1-4]`: the duration in seconds for how long it takes for the power level to stabilize on becoming inactive.
 Alerts are suppressed for this period when a line goes from active to inactive.
-The default value is 0.
+The default value is `0`.

 ## Example Configuration